 Get inspired to protect the environment!
 Happy Hollow conservation events promote sustainable consumerism as well as cutting-edge research about endangered animals.
 Learn what you can do to make a difference to protect habitats and the wildlife they support.

 Progress for Pollinators is a grant program in partnership with Happy Hollow Foundation that helps enhance pollinator-friendly areas throughout Santa Clara County.
 Contact our conservation team to learn more.

 Learn how to become a backyard beekeeper!
 Workshops are held in Happy Hollow’s apiary and led by expert beekeeper, Steve Demkowski, owner of Willow Glen Honey.
-Classes run February through August, and cost $75 each.
+Classes start February 2022 and cost $75 each.
 All proceeds support Happy

 Hollow bee conservation efforts.

 In 2010 Happy Hollow became the first amusement park and zoo to earn LEED Gold Certification, thanks to our green roofs, hay bale building construction, water recapture at the bioswale, porous pavement and much more.
 LEED stands for Leadership in Energy and Environmental Design.

 Picnic Basket focuses on quality, quick-service and environmentally friendly choices.
 All Happy Hollow food options are locally and sustainably sourced and antibiotic-free.
 Happy Hollow also partners with Seafood Watch and ensures that all fish (fed to people or animals) is sustainably sourced.
 Double-H Catering delivers premier environmentally friendly catering options to suit the style and theme of your event.